-Any warranty repair, service or modification to products must be performed by an authorised KELLY repairer and preapproved by KELLY in writing prior to any work being carried out.
+Any warranty repair, service or modification to products must be performed by an authorised KELLY repairer or pre-approved by KELLY in writing prior to any work being completed.
+If service parts are required these must be ordered through KELLY parts distribution.